YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
+[27/03/2022]
+It's been one whole year (and some months) without anything major breaking down?
+Really?

 [20/01/2021]
 Cleanup mostly done.
 Only the recent Muses and DoAs are still missing, and they will be added with the RM rerun units.
 Currently debating whether to keep the gear recommendations or link to handy flowcharts like this one: https://cdn.discordapp.com/attachments/770435752080310342/800743671842603038/BB_gun_selection_guide.png